Hof, Bavaria: History

-Roman Period
+Roman period

 Hof in the Middle Ages was located in the Provincia Variscorum and was known in Latin as Curiae Variscorum or Curiae Nariscorum meaning "Court of the Varisci/Narisci."
 It is assumed then that Hof was the place where the chief(s) of the Varisci (or Narisci) tribe of the Suebi people held court (and/or perhaps a pagan temple or hall).
 The Varisci appear briefly in Tacitus' Germania (Chapter 42) as participants in the Marcomannic Wars.
 Their chief, Valao, was killed during battle around 167 AD and it is possible that these ancient peoples were then transplanted to Italy by Marcus Aurelius and lost their identity.
 A few centuries later (4th or 5th century) the obscure Armalausi peoples appear where the Varisci once lived, however the Latin name of Varisci stuck to the region.
 This is evidenced by nearby Plauen being called Plavia Variscorum and Hof: Curia Variscorum.
 The name Curiae Variscorum has been used to denote the city of Hof in numerous documents and publications throughout the years.
 This legacy remains even to this day as the word Hof is German for 'court', just as curiae is Latin for 'court'.

 Sorbish-Frankish Conflicts (c.
 600 – 1080)

 Sometime around the 6th century AD the Slavic Sorbs began arriving near the Saale River which runs through Hof.
 They are first mentioned in 631 A.D., when Fredegar’s Chronicle described them as "Surbi" and as under the rule of a Dervan, an ally of Samo.
 The Frankish Kingdom of Charlemagne and his descendants were determined to Christianize the pagan Slavs and various campaigns were waged against them.
 The Annales Regni Francorum state that in 806 A.D.
 Sorbian Duke Miliduch fought against the Franks and was killed by Charles the Younger the son of Charlemagne around nearby modern-day Weißenfels.

 The region where Hof is located first came under the ecclesiastic control of the Dioceses of Würzburg during this time period.
 Then in 1007 the region which contains Hof came under the Bishopric of Bamberg which was established out of the Dioceses of Würzburg to further spread Christianity throughout this area.

 While the area around Hof remained terra incognita during this time period it was not isolated from the rest of the world.
 Although not home to a king or prince, Hof was on located on a somewhat protected, and very important trade route; the Via Imperii.
 This route led from Italy to the Baltic Sea and Hof was well situated to be a place of rest for travelers and traders as the flourishing markets of Leipzig, Zwickau, and Nuremberg began to develop.
-The budding mining industry of silver and tin from the nearby Erzgebirge would also contribute to the development of trade in this region.
+The budding mining industry of silver and tin from the nearby Ore Mountains would also contribute to the development of trade in this region.